 The model assumes that fees and maintenance loans will be uprated by forecast RPIX in future years for which fee and maintenance loan levels have not yet been announced.
 The model also assumes that the current student finance policies will remain unchanged.
 Generally, once policies have been announced they are incorporated into the loan outlay models.
 Therefore, any changes to the student finance policy will affect future forecasts.
 Any changes to student loan eligibility, quantum or terms and conditions, if implemented by Government, could affect the forecasts presented in this publication.

-Comparing the performance of the loan outlay models to SLC outturn data in 2020-21 showed that the overall outlay forecast was approximately 3.2% lower than the outturn figure.
-Both the undergraduate forecast and Master's forecast were lower than the actuals (4.3% and 4.4% respectively), with the undergraduate forecast having an under forecast (-2.1%).
-The 9.2% difference between the Master's 2022-23 forecast and actuals is likely due to a higher number of entrants occurring in 2020-21 than had been anticipated.
+Comparing the performance of the loan outlay models to SLC outturn data in 2021-22 showed that the overall outlay forecast was approximately 1.02% higher than the outturn figure.
+Both the Master’s forecast and Doctoral forecast were lower than the actuals (1.2% and 5.5% respectively), with the undergraduate forecast having an under forecast (-2.1%).
+The 9.2% difference between the Master's 2022-23 forecast and actuals is likely due to a larger than expected decrease in the number of master's entrant borrowers in 2022/23.

 Table 4.6: Difference between Outlay Forecast and SLC outturn